singlerider/lorenzotherobot/README.md

 The Llama family of features is associated with tracking user activity and returning it at will.
 The data is stored in a SQLite3 database.
 Every five minutes, if the streamer is currently streaming, points (or "treats") are added incrementally, one every time the function runs as a cron job.
 For a user to retrieve another user's or their own treats amount, the would type "!llama <username>".
 If they would like to see a list of the top ten users in descending order, they would type "!llama list".

+Type "!llama usage" to find out everything you can do!

 Requests
 ========

 YouTube API integration is currently being built in to append user-requested songs to existing YouTube playlists.
-Currently, if a user types "!request <stringoftextwithoutspaces>", a YouTube video link, along with its associated title will appear in the chat.
-Future integration will allow for an entirely transparent process without extra required software on a user's machine.
+Currently, if a user types "!request <anything you can imagine>", a YouTube video link, along with its associated title will appear in the chat.